 What do you think are the assets of the life sciences sector in Catalonia?

-Marta: There are excellent research organizations that do high quality work.
+Marta: There are excellent research organizations that do high-quality work.
 As I had hoped, there is an abundance of talent.
-Great local schools, such as IESE Business School with which we have a wonderful relationship, attract learners from all over Europe and beyond.
+Great local schools, such as IESE Business School, with which we have a wonderful relationship, attract learners from all over Europe and beyond.
 With its high quality of life, the city attracts entrepreneurs too.
 And even in the worst of the pandemic, we have been able to work collaboratively with a number of clinicians that are excited to improve patient care.

 Sebastian: The healthcare ecosystem as a whole is growing: you have initiatives like the Barcelona Health Hub and Barcelona Tech City, Biocat, and programs like the Moebio.
 The presence of pharmaceutical companies is also an asset, both with local-born and global companies, such as Novartis.
-I also noticed expansion of what they do outside of just pharmaceuticals, which further supports the ecosystem as a whole.
+I also noticed an expansion of what they do outside of just pharmaceuticals, which further supports the ecosystem as a whole.
 For example, Ferrer and Almirall have recently launched digital health accelerator programs.

 “Barcelona happens to be extremely well connected with both California and Boston, two major poles of health technology innovation in the United States, and with the rest of Europe”

 Where does the funding at Nina Capital come from?

 Marta: We serve mostly companies and organizations from the healthcare, digital, and energy industries.
 We also serve family offices and high-net-worth individuals.
 It’s a great mix that aligns well with our vision and offers opportunities for adding value to our portfolio companies.
 One of our most recent Limited Partners is Aldea Ventures, a Fund of Funds, one of our industry's newest excellent initiatives.